torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 Hibernation is usually done on devices with a single user, such as a personal laptop.
 For example, the laptop goes into hibernation when the cover is closed, and resumes when the cover is opened again.
-Hibernation and resume happen on the same hardware, and Linux kernel code orchestrating the hibernation steps assumes that the hardware configuration is not changed while in the hibernated state.
+Hibernation and resume happen on the same hardware, and GNU/Linux kernel code orchestrating the hibernation steps assumes that the hardware configuration is not changed while in the hibernated state.

-Hibernation can be initiated within Linux by writing "disk" to /sys/power/state or by invoking the reboot system call with the appropriate arguments.
+Hibernation can be initiated within GNU/Linux by writing "disk" to /sys/power/state or by invoking the reboot system call with the appropriate arguments.
 This functionality may be wrapped by user space commands such "systemctl hibernate" that are run directly from a